Why should you add Aptinyx Inc. (APTX) to your portfolio?

 Aptinyx Inc. (NASDAQ:APTX) trade information

-Sporting 42.9% in the green today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 20 when the APTX stock price touched $6.47-1 or saw a rise of 16.23%.
-Year-to-date, Aptinyx Inc. shares have moved 58.48%, while the 5-day performance has seen it change 40.78%.
-Over the past 30 days, the shares of Aptinyx Inc. (NASDAQ:APTX) have changed 56.2%.
-Short interest in the company has seen 1.04 Million shares shorted with days to cover at 0.01.
+Despite being -4.64% in the red today, the stock has traded in the green over the last five days, with the highest price hit on Tuesday, Oct 20 when the APTX stock price touched $6.47-5 or saw a rise of 53.94%.
+Year-to-date, Aptinyx Inc. shares have moved -12.87%, while the 5-day performance has seen it change -18.58%.
+Over the past 30 days, the shares of Aptinyx Inc. (NASDAQ:APTX) have changed -5.1%.
+Short interest in the company has seen 1.04 Million shares shorted with days to cover at 0.89.

-Wall Street analysts have a consensus price target for the stock at $10.29, which means that the shares’ value could jump 96.75% from current levels.
-The projected low price target is $7 while the price target rests at a high of $15.
-In that case, then, we find that the current price level is +186.81% off the targeted high while a plunge would see the stock lose 33.84% from current levels.

 Aptinyx Inc. (APTX) estimates and forecasts